praveens-git-bit/ignite-23/Exercise1.md

 ### Using Spark Notebook ‘Code-first experience’

+As Data Engineer,another option for ingesting the data.
+This time Eva prefers using the code-first experience.
+Go back to your existing workspace contosoSales.

 1. While you are in the **Power BI workspace**, click on **Power BI** in the bottom left corner and select **Data Science**.

 	![Datawarehouse.](media/task-1.3-notebook-5.png)